eosnewyork/eos-transit/packages/eos-transit/README.md

     // 2.
 The EOS Accounts linked to those keys.
     //
-    // If the keyToAccountMap contains entries, then the user should be asked which account they'd like to use. if (discoveryData.keyToAccountMap.length > 0) {
+    // If the keyToAccountMap contains entries, then the user should be asked which account they'd like to use.
+    // Note that the only functional difference is that:
+    // When logging in with ledger you supply the account you want to login
+    // When logging in with scatter your just calling login() and allowing the user to select an account if (discoveryData.keyToAccountMap.length > 0) {
       // We're just going to hard code the selection for the demo. const index = 0;